After care is very important for producing a beautiful and lasting result.

 Please read and initial all lines

-Aftercare instructions have been explained to me and a written copy will be given to me to retain in my possession, which I will follow to the best of my ability.
+Aftercare instructions have been explained to me, which I will follow to the best of my ability.
 If I have questions I will call or email you.

 I understand that a certain amount of discomfort is associated with this procedure and that swelling, redness and bruising may occur.
 They will alter the color.

 I understand that sun, tanning beds, pools, some skin care products and medications can affect my permanent makeup.